mxfoyster/UsingRealData1/README.md

 The data is from [Google Trends](https://trends.google.com/trends/explore?geo=GB&q=paddlesports).

 ***NOTE*** THIS IS AN EDUCATIONAL EXERCISE.
 Some functions are repeated almost identically.
-This is for demonstration purposes so I can show the impact of a subtle improvement on the data:
+This is for demonstration purposes so I can show the impact of a subtle improvement on the data.

+I am currently using this in this readme in a similar fashion to a changelog.
+It's a very direct way to see my progress and provides more information that the *'commit messages'*.
+I may move this to a separate changelog later.

 ## First Chart